camillevilla/phase-0-tracks/web_dev/jquery/notes.md

 - hide elements responding to click events
 - figure out how to bundle two actions into one click event (e.g. clicking "pepperoni" affects the button AND adds pepperoni to the receipt table)
 - learn how to make things return to their previous state after being clicked
-- bonus: hide z-indexed pizza elements

-Notes:
-- var.innerText should come in handy for creating the receipt